Okay, thank you

 • Loved and respected (1 Thessalonians 5:12-13).

-The current Elders at Duncan Road Church are; Martin Fielder, Paul Donaghy, Alistair McCann & Gordon Curley.
+The current Elders at Duncan Road Church are; Stuart Gunter & Gordon Curley.
 The New Testament compares their work to that of a Shepherd (1 Peter 5:2).
 They have a responsibility to 'feed the sheep' (i.e. teach people from the Bible), to be concerned for them and show sympathy when they face trouble, advise them when they are in difficulties and care for them generally.

 How can I be "in fellowship"?